 - Liver problems have happened with this drug.
 Sometimes, these have been life-threatening.
 An allergic reaction may happen before liver problems.
-Call the doctor right away if your child has signs of liver problems like dark urine, feeling tired, not hungry, upset stomach or stomach pain, light-colored stools, throwing up, or yellow skin or eyes.
+Call your doctor right away if you have signs of liver problems like dark urine, feeling tired, not hungry, upset stomach or stomach pain, light-colored stools, throwing up, or yellow skin or eyes.

 - It is used to treat HIV infection.

-- If your child has kidney problems.
-There are many drugs that must not be taken with this drug if your child has certain kidney problems.
-Ask the doctor or pharmacist if you are not sure.
+- If you have kidney problems.
+There are many drugs that must not be taken with this drug if you have certain kidney problems.
+Ask your doctor or pharmacist if you are not sure.

 This is not a list of all drugs or health problems that interact with this drug.

 Tell your doctor and pharmacist about all of your drugs (prescription or OTC, natural products, vitamins) and health problems.
 You must check to make sure that it is safe for you to take this drug with all of your drugs and health problems.
 Do not start, stop, or change the dose of any drug without checking with your doctor.